sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 ### Naming activities with descriptive activity names

-The data for the activity labels was read in using the 'read.table()' command and the columns were appropriately renamed using the 'rename()' command to "activity_ID" and "activity_name".
+The data for the activity labels was read in using the 'read.table()' command and the columns were appropriately renamed using the `rename()` command to "activity_ID" and "activity_name".

-The dataframe "alldata_meanstd" was merged with the "activitylabs" by the shared column "activity_ID" the using the 'merge()' command.
+The dataframe "alldata_meanstd" was merged with the "activitylabs" by the shared column "activity_ID" the using the `merge()` command.
 This resulted in the dataframe "alldata_meanstd_actnames"

 The columns of this dataframe were then rearranged so that the column "activity_name" was placed in second position.